aritchie/notifications/README.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-# ACR Notifications Plugin for Xamarin and Windows
+## ACR Notifications Plugin for Xamarin and Windows

 Plugin for Easy Cross Platform notifications